ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/tutorials/create-a-loan.md

 The `Account` field is the loan broker, and the `Counterparty` field is the borrower.
 These fields can be swapped, but determine the signing order: the `Account` signs first, and the `Counterparty` signs second.

 The loan terms include:
-- `PrincipalRequested`: The amount of XRP (in drops) requested by the borrower.
+- `PrincipalRequested`: The amount of an asset requested by the borrower.
+You don't have to specify the type of asset in this field.
 - `InterestRate`: The annualized interest rate in 1/10th basis points (500 = 0.5%).
 - `PaymentTotal`: The number of payments to be made.
 - `PaymentInterval`: The number of seconds between payments (2592000 = 30 days).
 - `GracePeriod`: The number of seconds after a missed payment before the loan can be defaulted (604800 = 7 days).
-- `LoanOriginationFee`: A one-time fee charged when the loan is created.
+- `LoanOriginationFee`: A one-time fee charged when the loan is created, paid in the borrowed asset.
-- `LoanServiceFee`: A fee charged with every loan payment.
+- `LoanServiceFee`: A fee charged with every loan payment, paid in the borrowed asset.

 ### 4. Add loan broker signature

-The loan broker (the `Account`) signs the transaction first:
+The loan broker (the `Account`) signs the transaction first, using the [sign method](https://xrpl.org/docs/references/http-websocket-apis/admin-api-methods/signing-methods/sign):

 {% tabs %}
 {% tab label="JavaScript" %}